The Digital Archive

 Nifty Gateway - 1.6.2021

-The Banned From the Internet series began as a creative cat-and-mouse game at the dawn of the Instagram algorithm.
-Like other social platforms, Instagram enforces strict community guidelines that suppress explicit content.
-Sophisticated algorithms now scan, flag, and remove anything that crosses those lines, often within seconds.
+Banned From the Internet began as a creative cat and mouse game with Instagram’s early algorithms.
+Like other platforms, Instagram enforced strict community guidelines, deploying automated systems to scan, flag, and remove explicit content, often within seconds.

-Slimesunday set out to outsmart them.
-Through meticulous collage work, he merged nudity with everyday objects, natural landscapes, and layered textures, creating images that slipped past automated detection for years.
-The result was a subversive visual language.
-Equal parts camouflage and commentary that thrived in plain sight.
+I set out to outsmart them.
+Through meticulous collage, I fused nudity with everyday objects, landscapes, paintings, and layered textures, crafting images that evaded detection for years.
+What emerged was a subversive visual language, equal parts camouflage and commentary, that thrived in plain sight.

-Recently, however, these algorithms have caught up.
-Slimesunday’s work has been flagged, removed, and erased across platforms.
-To preserve these pieces in their original form, the Banned From the Internet collection has been resurrected, this time secured and immortalized on chain through Nifty Gateway.
+Eventually, the algorithms caught up.
+Most of the work has since been flagged, removed, and erased across platforms.
+To preserve these pieces, I created Banned From the Internet, an ongoing collection resurrecting my most audacious attempts to beat the machine, this time secured and immortalized on the blockchain.

 2021